XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 So named because of their descent from the ancient alphabet called Brahmi, the Brahmic scripts are a large family of writing systems used primarily in India and South-East Asia.
+All Brahmic alphabets are written from left to right, and have as a defining feature that the characters can change shape or switch position depending on context.
 They are abugidas, i.e. writing systems in which consonants are written with an implied vowel, and only deviations from that implied vowel (usually a short /a/ or schwa) are marked.
-All Brahmic alphabets are written from left to right, and have as a defining feature that the characters can change shape in a number of contexts.

 The Brahmic family is very large and diverse, with over 100 existing writing systems.
-Some are used for a single language (e.g. Telugu), others for dozens of languages (e.g. Devanagari, for Hindi, Marathi, Nepali), and others only in specific contexts (e.g. Baybayin, only for ritualistic uses of Tagalog).
+Some are used for a single language (e.g. Telugu), others for dozens of languages (e.g. Devanagari, for Hindi, Marathi, Nepali, etc.), and others only in specific contexts (e.g. Baybayin, only for ritualistic uses of Tagalog).
 The Sanskrit language, on the other hand, can be written in many scripts, and has no 'native' alphabet associated with it.